-To understand the history of the New Testament it's important to know the history of the occupation of the region by the Roman Empire.
-When the Roman general Pompey (106-48 BCE), conquered the East, including Judaea or Judah (63 BCE), he established regional client-kings who were responsible for keeping the peace, carrying out Roman dictates, and collecting taxes.
-Herod the Great, a follower of the Hebrew faith, was named King of the Jews (37-4 BCE), and although he renovated the Temple complex in Jerusalem, he was reviled by many Jews for his relationship with Rome.
+To understand the writings of the New Testament it's important to know the history of the occupation of the region by the Roman Empire, and how the life of a Hebrew man espousing radical notions of reform would fit into that political reality.
+When the Roman general Pompey (106-48 BCE), conquered the Near East, including Judah in 63 BCE, he established regional client-kings who were responsible for keeping the peace, carrying out Roman dictates, and collecting taxes.
+Herod the Great, a follower of the Hebrew faith, was named King of Judea (37-4 BCE), and although he renovated the Temple complex in Jerusalem, he was reviled by many Hebrews for his relationship with Rome.
 Upon his death, religious leadership passed to his sons who continued this close relationship with Rome, and who were in this role during the life of Jesus.
-A Jewish revolt against Roman rule took place in 66 CE (30 - 40 years after the death of Jesus) and succeeded in overthrowing the Roman and priestly hierarchy.
-However, this was reversed in 70 CE when Roman forces reconquered the region and destroyed the temple in Jerusalem.

-Jesus and his followers were strict devotees of the Jewish faith, and like others protesting before and during their time, preached about the coming Kingdom of God which would return the land to Jewish sovereignty.
-This was in accordance with the Hebrew Bible that prophesized a coming Messiah who would free the Jewish people from bondage.
-Their belief was that an earthly kingdom would be established governed in accordance with the laws of Moses.
-Jesus and his followers vilified the practice of requiring believers to pay for sacrifices to be performed by the Jewish elite (high priests) at the main temple in Jerusalem, and this conflict with these power brokers determined Jesus' fate.
+Jesus and his followers, if they existed, were strict devotees of the Hebrew or Jewish faith, and like others protesting before and during their time, preached about the coming Kingdom of God which would return the land to Judaean sovereignty.
+This was in accordance with the Hebrew Bible that prophesized a coming Messiah who would free the Chosen People from external Roman rule.
+But Jesus also spoke out against Rome's political pawns, the Jewish high priests who interpreted the biblical laws to their own benefit.
+Jesus vilified the practice of requiring believers to pay for sacrifices to be performed by the religious elite at the main temple in Jerusalem, and this conflict with these power brokers would determine his fate.

 Jesus was probably influenced by time spent with the hermit prophet, John the Baptist.
-John was baptizing people in the Jordan River in preparation of the Final Judgement (which he considered imminent) and Jesus was baptized at this time.
-Jesus likely started his own cult after hearing John's teachings.
-John would soon be arrested and later executed by the son of Herod the Great.
-John had denounced the younger ruler's marriage to his divorced brother's wife which was illegal by Jewish law at the time.
+John was baptizing people in the Jordan River in preparation of the imminent Final Judgment.
+After being baptized, Jesus likely started preaching his own message somewhat based on John's teachings.
+John would soon be arrested and later executed by the son of Herod for denouncing the young ruler's marriage to his divorced brother's wife, which was illegal by Hebrew law at the time.
 The execution of John was carried out around 28 CE.